 - 1. Trainees will be called residents. - 2.
-They will receive a contract of employment from the HR department of KIMS. - 3.
-The contract rules will be the same as that of the other PG Residents in KIMS. - 4.
-They will be paid a monthly stipend as fixed by the KIMS. - 5.
+They will receive a contract of employment from HR - 3.
+The contract rules will be the same as that of the other PG Residents in KIMSHEALTH. - 4.
+They will be paid a stipend as fixed by the institution. - 5.
 They will rotate through the major specialties viz.
-Cardiology, Gastroenterology, Nephrology, Neurology and Respiratory Medicine apart from Internal Medicine under the supervision of supervisors. - 6.
-Candidates will need to complete ACLS and BLS training before joining for the Core Medical Training at KIMS Trivandrum, or at least obtain these within the first 3 months of joining the programme.
+Cardiology, Gastroenterology, Nephrology, Neurology and Respiratory Medicine apart from Internal Medicine, under supervision. - 6.
+Candidates will need to complete ACLS and BLS training before joining for the Internal Medicine Training at KIMSHEALTH Trivandrum, or at least obtain these within the first 3 months of joining the programme.